PRESIDENTS OF THE BIG C SOCIETY®

 Below, you'll find the past 30 Presidents of The Big C Society.

 Jim Barker wrestled for the Bears in the 157 pound category, and graduated Cal in 1965 with a B.S. in Zoology.
 He went on to graduate from the Dental School at University of California, San Francisco (UCSF) in 1971, and he’s been practicing dentistry ever since.
-Jim serves as the President of The Big C Society®, and is a proud father to a family of Golden Bears.
+Jim served as President of The Big C Society® from 2017 to 2018, and is a proud father to a family of Golden Bears.

 R. Kent Brewer retired in 2012 after a 40-year family law practice in Walnut Creek, CA. Kent graduated from Cal with a major in Political Science.
 He was a member of the Cal Track and Field team, earning his letter in the pole vault in 1963 and 1964.
 As a long time supporter of Cal sports Kent has been both a liaison to the track and field program and a certified USATF official serving as a volunteer official for track and field meets held at Cal.
 He is a Past President of The Big C Society® and continues to serve as a member of its Board of Directors and Executive Committee.